Application-level Benchmarking of Quantum Computers using Nonlocal Game Strategies: Experiments

 \subsection{Chromatic Number Game}

 The objective of the chromatic number game \cite{MR2} is to color a graph $G = (V,E)$ in such a way that adjacent vertices are never given the same color.
+If this can be done using $c$ colors, we call this a $c$-coloring of the graph.
+It has been shown recently that winning strategies for this game generate the set of all possible correlations for synchronous nonlocal games \cite{harris2024universality}.
 This differs from the other nonlocal games we mentioned, as the sets of questions and answers are much larger, and each player requires more qubits to encode their answer.
-The referee asks a question $q = [v_a, v_b] \in V \cup E$, and the players respond with colors $a = [c_a, c_b],~ c_i \in [c]$.
+The referee asks a question $q = [v_a, v_b] \in \{(v, v) | v \in V\} \cup E$, and the players respond with colors $a = [c_a, c_b] \in \{1, \dots, c\}^2$.
 The rules are given by

-The graph $G_{14}$ in Fig. \ref{fig:g13} has been shown by \cite{MR2} to have a quantum chromatic number $\chi_q(G_{14}) = 4$, while the classical chromatic number $\chi(G_{14}) = 5$, which admits a quantum advantage.
-However, a quantum strategy to achieve this has not yet been constructed.
-It should be noted that there is a way to construct a strategy using an orthogonal representation of $G_{14}$ in $\mathbb{R}^4$, outlined in \cite{MR2}, but it is not clear how to obtain an explicit set of ans\"atze from the representation to construct a short-depth circuit for the strategy.
-We use the DPO algorithm to generate a perfect quantum strategy that achieves $\chi_q(G_{14}) = 4$.
+From these rules, one can encode the graph-coloring game into a Hamiltonian for DPO.
 For convenience, we denote a vertex question $[v, v]$ as $v$, and an edge question $[v_a, v_b] \in E$ as $e$.
-Let the answers also be given by $c = [c_1, c_2]$.
-Evaluating the expression in (\ref{eq:value_operator}) gives
+Let the answers also be given by $c = [c_a, c_b]$.
+Then, the expression in (\ref{eq:value_operator}) gives